zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permissions to these objects: Target CPCs.
+- The HMC userid must have object\-access permissions to these objects: Target CPCs.